WPS Office

-The personal basic version is free to use.
-A fully featured professional-grade version is also available for a subscription fee.
+The personal basic version is free to use, however a subscription is required to use all features.
+The WPS Pro and WPS AI versions are available as subscriptions.
 WPS Office 2016 was released in 2016.
 As of 2019, the Linux version is developed and supported by a volunteer community rather than Kingsoft itself.

 The product has had a long history of development in China under the name "WPS" and "WPS Office".
 For a time, Kingsoft branded the suite as "KSOffice" for the international market, but later returned to "WPS Office".
-Since the release of WPS Office 2005, the user interface is similar to that of Microsoft Office products, and it supports Microsoft document formats in addition to its own files.
+Since the release of WPS Office 2005, the user interface has been similar to Microsoft Office, and it supports Microsoft document formats, which are now used by default, in addition to its own.

 History

 Origins

 WPS Office was initially known as Super-WPS文字处理系统 (Super-WPS Word Processing System, then known simply as WPS) in 1988 as a word processor that ran on DOS systems and sold by then-Hong Kong Kingsun COMPUTER CO.
 LTD..
 It was the first Chinese-language word processor designed and developed for the mainland Chinese market.
 WPS was used from the late 1980s.